Skip to main content

 • Data breaches: With tens of billions of records breached over the past decade, organized crime rings have an unprecedented amount of data at their disposal to fuel their identity-compilation and identity-manipulation efforts.

-The number of data breaches in the US increased 83% over the past two years, according to TransUnion’s 2023 State of Omnichannel Fraud Report, expediting the access and sale of personally identifiable information to create synthetic identities.
-Increasingly, cybercriminals have begun targeting third parties to acquire identity information; these are organizations that process data on behalf of the organization holding the consumer relationship.
+According to TransUnion’s H1 2025 Update: State of Omnichannel Fraud Report, the number of data breaches in the US exceeded 16,000 over the past five years, expediting the access and sale of personally identifiable information to then create synthetic identities.
+While the volume of US data breaches rose to 3,092 in 2024, the average breach risk severity (the ability of a breach to enable identity fraud), as measured by TransUnion TruEmpower™ Breach Risk Score (BRS), increased 34%, its highest point ever since TransUnion initiated studies in 2020.Increasingly, cybercriminals have begun targeting third parties to acquire identity information; these are organizations that process data on behalf of the organization holding the consumer relationship.

 How much is lost to synthetic identity fraud?